 Python Reader or TF Reader ?¶

-The above discussion is valid regardless of what you use to load/preprocess data, either Python code or TensorFlow operators (written in C++).
+The above discussion is valid regardless of what you use to load/preprocess data, either Python code or TensorFlow operators.
+Both are supported in tensorpack, while we recommend using Python.

 Potentially true, but not necessarily.
-With Python code you can call a variety of other fast libraries, which you have no access to in TF ops.
+With Python you can call a variety of other fast libraries, which you might not have a good support in TF.
 For example, LMDB could be faster than TFRecords.

 Python may be just fast enough.